ifeisachildofGod/SpaceInvader/documentation/notes.md

 - Make the player jump better
 - The enemies have a serious and confusing bug when the kamikazee gunner enemy is added fix it
 - Fix the multiple bugs in the enemies scripts
+- Add functionality to make the enemy on the planet come out of his ship, chase you and try to kill you

 ## RECENT

 ### Objectives
-- Make the player able to be chased by enemies on the planet
-- Optimize the game and try and remove bottlenecks

 ### TODO
+- Fix the bouncing the enemies do when the land on the planet after looking for the player and cant find him
+- Find and fix the bug that causes the fighter enemy to freeze once the enemy in "far away" from the player
-- Add functionality to make the enemy on the planet come out of his ship, chase you and try to kill you
+- Make the enemy able to kill the player while on the planet
+- Fix the collision of the enemies on the planet

 # NOT DONE